Alexander Peden: Life

-Peden was born at Auchincloich Farm near Sorn, Ayrshire, about 1626, and was educated at the University of Glasgow.
-He was a teacher at Tarbolton and then ordained minister of New Luce in Galloway in 1660.
+Peden was born at Auchincloich Farm near Sorn, Ayrshire, about 1626.
+He was the son of a small proprietor.
 His name can also be spelled Peathine or Pethein.
-He was born in Auchencloich in the parish of Sorn about 1626.
-He was the son of a small proprietor.
 He was possibly the Alexander Peden who was the restored heir of his grandfather in Hillhead of Sorn, 16 March 1648, and on the same day heir of Auchinlonfuird.

-Of his early training, there is no clear record, but he may have attended the parish school of Mauchline, and he was a student at Glasgow University from 1643 to 1648.
-For a time he acted as schoolmaster, precentor, and session-clerk at Tarbolton, and, according to Wodrow, was employed in a similar capacity at Fenwick.
+Of his early training, there is no clear record, but he may have attended the parish school of Mauchline, and he was a student at the University of Glasgow from 1643 to 1648.

+For a time he acted as schoolmaster, precentor, and session-clerk at Tarbolton, Ayrshire, and, according to Robert Wodrow, was employed in a similar capacity at Fenwick.

+In 1660 he was ordained minister of New Luce in Wigtownshire.
 As he was about to receive license from the Presbytery of Ayr, an accusation of immorality was raised against him, but was found to be false.
 In 1659 he was ordained to this charge, and was deprived by Act of Parliament 11 June, and Decreet of Privy Council 1 October 1662.
-When he preached his farewell sermon, he is said to have occupied the pulpit till nightfall, and on leaving it, to have knocked three times on the door with his Bible, saying, "I arrest thee in my Master's name, that none enter thee but such as come by the door, as I have done."
+When he preached his farewell sermon, he is said to have occupied the pulpit till nightfall, and on leaving it, to have knocked three times on the pulpit door with his Bible, saying, "I arrest thee in my Master's name, that none enter thee but such as come by the door, as I have done."

-Following his ejectment, Peden became perhaps the most celebrated field preacher of his time.
+Following his ejection, Peden became perhaps the most celebrated field preacher of his time.
 He wandered all over the south of Scotland, obtaining by his figurative and oracular style of address and his supposed prophetic gifts an extraordinary influence over the people, which was further increased by his hardships, perils, and numerous hairbreadth escapes.

-After the restoration of Charles II, Peden had to leave his parish under Middleton's Ejectment Act in 1663.
+After the Restoration of Charles II, Peden had to leave his parish under Middleton's Ejectment Act in 1663.
 For ten years he wandered far and wide, bringing comfort and succour to his co-religionists, and often very narrowly escaping capture, spending some of his time in Ireland.
 To hide his identity, Peden took to wearing a cloth mask and wig, which are now on display in Edinburgh's Museum of Scotland.
 On 25 January 1666, he was denounced as a rebel, and was excepted from the pardon after the Pentland Rising.
 On 16 August 1667, he was declared a fugitive.
 He fled to Ireland in 1670, but returned in 1673.